stevavoliajvar/stop_cloudflare/PEOPLE.md

 "someone created an account for me and wanted to run my website on CloudFare." by @[fs0c131y](https://twitter.com/fs0c131y/status/1130090448092049408)

 "your Cloudflare setup is brocken.
 Every page I visit I either being forced to solve a captcha or it doesn’t load at all." by @[111110100](https://twitter.com/111110100/status/1128826984883036163)

+"Are your services down? i'm getting nothing but 502 Bad gateway whenever I try and browse to a site that is using your service." by @[agent_flameTV](https://twitter.com/agent_flameTV/status/1146055687249760257)

+"what is going on i'm getting 502 Error from a ton of sites I browse" by @[shitcanget](https://twitter.com/shitcanget/status/1146055336715083777)

+"hi, while trying to browse the website for PeopleFootwear - encountered multiple SSL certificate problems including this one issued by CloudFlare to myshopify.com " by @[dms666](https://twitter.com/dms666/status/1138875300962623489)

 "You do know that Cloudflare acts as a proxy?
 They can be the causing those 502 errors and slow loading times.
 They aren't perfect.
 If you're connected to a (shitty) wifi network that can cause slow load times too.
 Deactivate Cloudflare next time before jumping to conclusions!" by @[StopTheComplain](https://twitter.com/StopTheComplain/status/1100022334189170688)